-Financial institutions are dealing with a service instead of a tangible product so it can be difficult to come up with new promotions.
-Marketing for banks in 2018 requires a different approach than a company selling appliances, computers, or physical items that the customer can actually see and touch.
+Financial institutions like banks and credit unions are dealing with a service instead of a tangible product, so it can be difficult to come up with new bank marketing ideas.
+Bank marketing in 2019 requires a different approach than a company selling appliances, computers, or physical items that the customer can actually see and touch.

-To keep up with the fast-moving technology and trends in marketing today, it is important to also keep an eye on the past.
+To keep up with today’s fast-moving technology and marketing trends, it is important to also keep an eye on the past.
 A new strategy combined with forecasting trends can help keep your financial institution and its customers moving towards the future.

-One of the oldest marketing strategies out there, giving something away for free is always at the top of any list.
+One of the oldest bank marketing ideas out there, giving something away for free is always at the top of any list.
 Customers perceive the product or service attached to the free item as having an added value.

-Giveaways or prize drawings are a popular tool for soliciting and collecting targeted customer data.
+Giveaways or prize drawings are a popular tool in bank promotions for soliciting and collecting targeted customer data.
 The drawings create excitement and interest as people dream about winning a prize while the bank gets a list of potential customers.

 One of the things to keep in mind as you craft your marketing campaign is the demographics of your customers.
 The free item or service needs to be something that fits with your targeted customer, their lifestyle, and personal habits.
 A free box of checks may appeal to a small number of people who still write checks on a regular basis but a fee-free debit card will attract the notice of a lot more of today’s customers.